dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 `turnoversTree` lists all the `Pulse`s that changed the validator set or quorum threshold, to allow rapid validation without seeing every block in the chain.

+The only Pulse that does not have a transmissions slice is the genesis Pulse.

 ```sh
 type StateTreeNode struct {
     state &State